SEED-platform/seed/docs/source/migrations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 - Add your MapQuest Key, `MAPQUEST_API_KEY`, to the docker-compose file that is used for deployment.
 You can also add the MapQuest API key to your organization.
+- On deployment, the error below is indicative that you need to install the extensions in the postgres database.
+Run `docker exec <posgres_container_id> update-postgis.sh`.

+    django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/11/extension/postgis.control": No such file or directory

 Development
 ^^^^^^^^^^^